 Important: Since the preservice teacher's competencies develop over time, teacher discretion shall be used to determine the timing and periods of your absence from the classroom to allow the preservice teacher to conduct whole class lesson(s) independently.
 It remains an expectation that you continue to offer support and direction throughout the practicum.
 Independent teaching opportunities should be planned and purposeful.
 The preservice teacher should also be fully aware of how to contact you if an urgent or emergency situation were to arise.
 If you must be absent from the building, the principal or a designee shall be the person directly responsible for the preservice teacher for these periods of limited duration.
-A Mount preservice teacher cannot act as a substitute teacher in any classroom (including their assigned classroom placement) within their practicum school.
-If you are absent from the school for more than 3 days when your preservice teacher is in the practicum, please inform the university advisor as soon as possible.
+A MSVU preservice teacher cannot act as a substitute teacher in any classroom (including their assigned classroom placement) within their practicum, please inform the university advisor as soon as possible.